Rishit-Thaper/Rishit-Thaper/README.md

 ## Portfolio

-For more information and to see my latest projects, check out my portfolio: [Portfolio Link](https://your-portfolio-link.com)

 ## GitHub

 Find my repositories on GitHub: [GitHub Profile](https://github.com/Rishit-Thaper)

 ## LinkedIn

-Connect with me on LinkedIn: [LinkedIn Profile](https://www.linkedin.com/in/rishit-thaper/)
+Connect with me on LinkedIn: [LinkedIn Profile](https://www.linkedin.com/in/rishit-5463261a6/)

 ---
 _Thank you for visiting my GitHub!
 I look forward to collaborating and creating great things together._